jcracknell/arborist/README.md

 > **💡 Hint:** You should try to pre-evaluate your spliced values to simplify the subtrees
 > requiring evaluation by the interpolation process.

+Interpolation always requires construction of new expression trees, however you can reduce the number of allocations per call by using the interpolation data parameter, which lets you make the input expression a static declaration.

 ### Splicing methods